shraddha375/sdram_controller/README.md

   - Works similarly to CBR refresh, but SDRAM automatically handles row cycling.
   - The memory controller only issues a single auto-refresh command, and SDRAM completes the refresh process internally.

- SDRAM refresh
-                ↓
-        ┌───────────────┐
-        │               │
+ **SDRAM refresh:**
+   1. Auto Refresh
-   Auto Refresh     Self Refresh
+   2. Self Refresh

 - Regardless of Refresh mode:
   - No row address is required to perform select row refresh.
-  - Refresh Counter → Automatically generates row addresses.
+  - **Refresh Counter** → Automatically generates row addresses.
 - AUTO REFRESH is a built-in refresh mechanism in SDRAM.
 - The memory controller issues a single command, and the SDRAM itself cycles through all the row addresses automatically.
 - This reduces the burden on the memory controller.

 ### Commands
 <p align="center">